The History of Grindstone

 March 2021

-Jehan Jiwa joins the Grindstone Award Foundation as Vice President.
+Jehan Jiwa joined the Grindstone Award Foundation as Vice President.

 May 2021

-Grindstone receives 25 sets of equipment from NHLPA Goals & Dreams
+Grindstone received 25 sets of equipment from NHLPA Goals & Dreams to donate to eligible girls and their families

 Oct 2021

-Grindstone joins PWHPA as Charity Partner for Secret Dream Gap Tour
+Grindstone joined PWHPA as Charity Partner for Secret Dream Gap Tour

 2022